 Bishops Aren’t Always Required by Law to Report Sexual Abuse

 Surprisingly, Bishops often don’t contact the police when they hear of sexual abuse within the church because they aren’t always bound by law to do so.
 In Utah specifically, there is an exemption for religious leaders to report abuse or neglect.
+This is commonly called clergy-penitent privilege.
+It is very similar to attorney-client privilege.
 The law presently reads:

 “…When any individual… has reason to believe that a child has been subjected to abuse or neglect, or observes a child being subjected to conditions or circumstances that would reasonably result in abuse or neglect, that individual shall immediately report the alleged abuse or neglect to the nearest peace officer, law enforcement agency, or office of the division.